European Union of Music Competitions for Youth

-The European Union of Music Competitions for Youth (EMCY) is a European umbrella organisation for about fifty national and international music competitions for young people.
-Founded in the 1960s in order to develop the musical education of young Europeans, EMCY arranges concerts (with and without orchestra), broadcasts, tours, award ceremonies, master classes and courses for competition prize winners throughout Europe.
+The European Union of Music Competitions for Youth (EMCY) is a Europe-wide network collaborating globally, encompassing national and international music competitions for young people.
+Since its foundation in Brussels in 1970, EMCY develops, coordinates, and maintains a system of music competitions that serve to promote and inspire young musicians.
+Since its foundation in 1970, EMCY stands for musical excellence, promoting the youth and European cooperation.
+In order to develop the musical education of young Europeans, EMCY arranges concerts (with and without orchestra), broadcasts, tours, award ceremonies, master classes and courses for competition prize winners throughout Europe.